juvalen/mb-checker/DOCKER.md

 `$ docker build -f Dockerfile.build -t solarix/buildjson .`

-Create a variable with the http codes to purge:

-`$ export CODES="30.
-404 406"`

-Run then docker image:

-`$ docker run -e CODES="$CODES" --rm -v $PWD:/usr/src/app solarix/buildjson`

 You can push images to your repository.
+Read de [Jenkins](JENKINS.md) guide to do it automatically.

 ## Usage